Humans-of-Julia/BibInternal.jl/README.md

 # BibInternal.jl

-This package provides an internal format to translate from/to other bibliographic formating.
+This package provides an internal format to translate from/to other bibliographic format.

 All entries depend of an abstract supertype `AbstractEntry`.
 One generic entry `GenericEntry` is available to make entries without any specific rules.